 Brancatelli concurs: "Marriott Rewards and Hilton HHonors each are near 4,000 properties.
 Priority Club is over 4,500 hotels.
 The programs of the lower-priced chains (Wyndham and Choice) are also gigantic -- so you can almost always find a room to claim for free."

-A Marriott member, for example, can use points at 3,600 hotels in 70 countries, with 15 different hotel brands from luxury to roadside and extended-stay hotels: Ritz-Carlton, JW Marriott, EDITION Hotels, Autograph Collection, Renaissance Hotels, AC Hotels, Marriott Hotels & Resorts, Courtyard by Marriott, Fairfield Inn & Suites, SpringHill Suites, Residence Inn, TownePlace Suites, Marriott Executive Apartments, Marriott Vacation Club and Marriott Conference Centers.
+A Marriott member, for example, can use points at almost 4,000 hotels in 70 countries, with 16 different hotel brands from luxury to roadside and extended-stay hotels: Ritz-Carlton, JW Marriott, EDITION Hotels, Autograph Collection, Renaissance Hotels, AC Hotels, Marriott Hotels & Resorts, Courtyard by Marriott, Fairfield Inn & Suites, SpringHill Suites, Residence Inn, TownePlace Suites, Marriott Executive Apartments, Marriott Vacation Club and Marriott Conference Centers.

-Some recent "bonus" rewards program offerings I have seen recently:
+Some "bonus" rewards program offerings I have seen in the past: